Seteco/Somorrostro/Generating-Badges.md

   These fine tune various options of the API.
 Here is what you can use for badges (the API has more option, but only these are useful for badges):

   - `percentage`, instead of returning the value, calculate the percentage of the sum of the selected dimensions, versus the sum of all the dimensions of the chart.
+This also sets the units to `%`.

-  - `absolute` or `abs` or `absolute-sum`, turn all values positive and then sum them.
+  - `absolute` or `abs`, turn all values positive and then sum them.

   - `min2max`, when reducing data, calculate the difference `max value - min value`.